qmonnet/dataplane/README.md

     ```bash
     rustup update
     ```
-  * :warning: You need to install both the glibc and musl targets to use the default builds.
+  * :warning: You need to install (at least) the glibc target to use the default builds.

     ```bash
     rustup target add x86_64-unknown-linux-gnu
-    rustup target add x86_64-unknown-linux-musl
     ```

 - [just][just] (install through your package manager or cargo)